A National Observational Cohort Study led by the North West Research Collaborative

 Steering Committee: K Parmar, J Boyle, P Casey, I Farrell, J Law, I Maitra

-Other Contributors: L Pearce, J Hewitt, OPSOC (Older Persons Surical Outcomes Collaboration)
+Other Contributors: L Pearce, J Hewitt, B Carter, OPSOC (Older Persons Surgical Outcomes Collaboration)